This page may contain affiliate links, see our disclaimer here.

 Situated in the pretty Lagada Valley, this is a good spot for horse-riding, hiking, walking and bird-watching.
 Its position on the way to Lasithi Plateau means that day trips from this village into the mountains are a natural choice.
 From there the more adventurous can try mountain climbing, caving and para-gliding.

-There are two lovely places to stay in the village, places that show you the real, slow life of Crete, where you can relax and breathe softly and quietly, and experience the countryside and the village at your own pace.
+There are lovely places to stay in the village and nearby, places that show you the real, slow life of Crete, where you can relax and breathe softly and quietly, and experience the countryside and the village at your own pace.

-Avdou Villas is adjacent to the village, providing a relaxed village-style resort to experience the Cretan way of life with organic gardens, with modern touches including a pool and spa.
+Avdou Collection is adjacent to the village, providing a relaxed village-style resort to experience the Cretan way of life with organic gardens, and modern touches including a pool and spa.
 The 2.2 hectare property is a showcase of organic farming; guests can participate in gardening and cooking classes.

 Below is a video of tandem paragliding in the skies above the village...